MendelBak/SendForHelp_ReactNative/SendForHelp/Readme.md

 - Wider alert range in suburban/rural areas.
 Smaller range in urban areas.
 Increase range if no rescuers found.
 - The first firstResponder is in charge of the scene.
 Need to determine who that is (first to accept request or first on scene?).
 Save that user for legal purposes.
 (Can just keep PrimaryResponder as first in the array instead of making a special attribute, probably.)
 - Level 2 or Advanced rescuers become in charge of emergency if they come to a scene with only a Basic Rescuer.
+- Auto Video and voice capture.
-- Override DO NOT DISTURB mode on responders phones.
+- Override DO NOT DISTURB mode on rescuers phones for emergency alert and on requesters' phone for follow up alerts.

 ## General TODO
 - Need to figure out way to determine if several calls for help in nearby vicinity are the same emergency.
 Timing + vicinity + prompt the user?